John Manoogian II: Career

 Meadowbrook Concours, and EyesOn Design Automotive Design Exhibition.

 In 2020, Manoogian served as Director of Design for Quadrobot Corporation, founded in 2017 by Mike Tianye Wang, a former student of Manoogian.
 The company is developing an autonomous, electric last mile delivery vehicle.

 As an industry insider, Manoogian continues to participate in automotive discussions and roundtables, often sharing his personal experience as a designer.
-On the YouTube Rare Classic Cars & Automotive History channel, he has conducted a series of interviews illuminating the car design process and his experience designing particular models.
+On the YouTube Rare Classic Cars & Automotive History channel, he has conducted a series of interviews on the process of designing cars and his experience designing particular models.